eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/70_deploy-local-nodes.md

 Compiled binaries from this repo:

-- `trustevm-node`: silkworm node process that receives data from the main EOS blockchain and converts to the EVM chain
+- `trustevm-node`: EOS EVM node process that receives data from the main EOS blockchain and converts to the EVM chain
-- `trustevm-rpc`: silkworm RPC server that provides service for view actions and other read operations
+- `trustevm-rpc`: EOS EVM RPC server that provides service for view actions and other read operations

 ## Run A Local Node With EOS EVM Service